mtholder/reveal/trees-in-the-desert.md

 the summary tree should:

   1. display no unsupported groups,
-  2. defer higher ranked trees,
+  2. defer to higher ranked trees,
   3. be as resolved as feasible, and
   4. displays as many groupings from input trees as possible.